More buildings around Bristol.

 He was both short- and long-sighted, so everything he saw was slightly blurred.
 His glasses helped him focus, they filtered the harsh sunlight, and they were also props used to dramatic effect as he spoke at the tribune.
 (Scurr, p10).

 Maybe it’s something about his depiction, often in an idealised fashion; but that doesn’t apply to all the portraits made of him by a long chalk.
 Maybe, though, it’s about his own personality.
-Robespierre had something in common with the modern far-left politicans George Galloway and Tommy Sheridan: a noticeable pride in his own appearance and clothing, bordering on vanity.* He always dressed well, as well as he could afford, and fashionably.** Maybe he didn’t want to be seen in glasses, even though he had to wear them all the time.
+Robespierre had something in common with the modern far-left politicans George Galloway and Tommy Sheridan: a noticeable pride in his own appearance and clothing, bordering on vanity.* Unlike many of his contemporary revolutionary colleagues he always dressed well, as well as he could afford, and fashionably.** Maybe he didn’t want to be seen in glasses, even though he had to wear them all the time.
 It’s certainly a possibility.
 If he was around today, I’m fairly sure that he’d go for contacts.

 * Apart from that, and their place on the far left, he had very little else in common with them, of course.
 On the one hand: Robespierre did achieve a position of high political importance in his lifetime.
 On the other, he’s unlikely to ever appear on Celebrity Big Brother, what with being dead, and all.
 Robespierre was often libelled in the press; his response was to start his own political newspaper.
 Court cases weren’t really an option at the time.